 7.4.8 Model Runs for Future Year Scenarios

 The above policy applies to the existing conditions models, as they are the only scenarios with field data.
-For future scenarios, or for those without any applicable field data, use the seeds associated with the required number of runs from the existing conditions.
+For future scenarios, or for those without any applicable field data, use the same seed numbers associated with the required number of runs from the existing conditions (see Table 7.1 for the seed numbers to use).
 This includes using the highest required number of runs when reporting results for all other scenarios.

 7.4.9 Recommended Process with Limited Field Data